jcazallasc/burriking-citibox/docs/how-it-was-developed.md

 As part of my daily work, I'm very familiar with `flake8` and `isort` tools.
 These tools help us as developers to type maintainable and readable code.
 I'm checking these tools in my CI pipeline.

+## Django rest framework

+`DRF` is the framework used to route the request to its proper view.
+Also, I used its serializers to validate requests, i.e. the add order line request.

+## How to test manually the app?

+As the challenge has been built using DRF, it provides a way to interact with API endpoints.
+You can access `http://localhost:8000/api/` all DRF will guide you to proper endpoints.

+On the other hand, creating a Django superuser you will be able to monitor or /add/edit/delete data using the Django Admin.
+You can enter the Django Admin here `http://localhost:8000/admin/`

 ## API work flow

 ![Image](images/api-sequence.png)

 ## Data models

-I'm not very proud of this data model but I needed to go forward.
-I'm not very proud because I think there are more easy solutions but...
-I don't found it yet.

 The data models I built are resilient in terms of product changes.
 I mean, In a real business products evolve (its prices, names, options prices, option name,...) so in each `OrderLine` I'm storing the snapshot of those fields.
+Some data models are storing JSON data, in case of evolving the application, a good point will be considered to extract this data to other models/entities to have an explicitly structure.

 ![Image](images/data_model.png)